snatsch/snatsch-iso/README.md

 iso4217.get_list_of_currencies()
 ```

-To check is a currency code is valid:
+To check if a currency code is valid:

 ```python
 import iso4217